bpetterborg/wxsat-rx-automation/README.md

 # wxsat-rx-automation

-Scripts for automating decoding and publishing imagery from weather satellites.
+Bash and Python scripts to automate receiving, decoding, and publishing images downloaded from weather satellites.